rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 10th May 2011
+Last Updated 19th May 2011

-## Importing
-Get basic import (from DEFAULT) to work.

 ## Code objects, signature objects and parameter objects
 Be able to create various code objects and set up signatures and parameters at compile time.

-## proto and multi subs
-Get proto and multi subs in place, along with the new semantics for them.
+## Signature binding update
+Updates to work with the new signature and parameter objects.

-## Traits
+## Inheritance trait
-Get inheritance and is repr in place.
+Get enough in place to do inheritance

 ## Attributes and methods
 Get adding these into declared classes in place